How to blog

 An Image says more than words.
 Search for a photo or make one that reinforces your message.
 Every blog has a cover image.
 You can add additional images in the text.
 Don’t forget to check the image rights and give due credits in the caption.

 Write a catchy trailer: outline the issue and suggest what is to come.
 Aim at one or two sentences and keep the introduction for the main text.
-The trailer can have no more than 300 words.
+The trailer can have no more than 300 characters.

 Eighty percent of Internet users only scans a text.
 They follow a web page with an F-motion.
 People who land on your blog decide within seconds if they will stay on it or not.
 Some tips for your text: